 We find clients who have had previous experience administering the estate of a deceased family member are more likely to understand the importance of having a clear and correct will.

 It is the surviving family members that must deal with any issues that arise.
 Sadly, this process sometimes irreparably damages relationships.

 Open up to your lawyer

 In order to draft a comprehensive Will, a lawyer will need a good understanding of your life.
 If they know about your relationships, children, assets and liabilities; they can ensure that your Will takes all of these things into account.
-This can minimise the risk of your Will being challenged after death.
+This can minimise the risk of it being challenged after death.
 For example, you may have an estranged child and choose not provide for them in your Will.
 If you do not give a reason as to why you have excluded them from sharing in your estate, that child can bring a claim under the Family Protection Act.
 This can be expensive for your estate, time-consuming and stressful for surviving family members.